Kostas Petropoulos: Clubs

 After he finished his playing career, Petropoulos became a basketball coach.
-He acted as the head coach of the Greek clubs Apollon Patras, Sporting, Maroussi, and Panellinios.
+He acted as the head coach of the Greek clubs Apollon Patras, Sporting Athens, Maroussi Athens, and Panellinios Athens.
+He was a Greek Cup finalist with Maroussi in 2002.

-Greek NT
+Greek national team

 Petropoulos was the head coach of the senior men's Greek national team, from 1999 to 2001.
-He was Greece's head coach at the 1999 EuroBasket and the 2001 EuroBasket.
+He was Greece's head coach at the 1999 FIBA EuroBasket and the 2001 FIBA EuroBasket.